Phoebe and Her Unicorn

 Phoebe and Her Unicorn is a daily children's comic strip by American cartoonist Dana Simpson.
 Originally called Heavenly Nostrils, the strip debuted as a webcomic on April 22, 2012, in Universal Uclick's GoComics website.
 It was later launched in more than 100 newspapers on March 30, 2015, under the current name.
+Simpson announced that, on March 30, 2025, the daily newspaper strip would cease, but new original material will continue to be published in graphic novels and in Sunday comic strips.

 Overview

 The strip begins when 9-year-old Phoebe Howell skips a rock across a pond and accidentally hits a unicorn in the face.
-Freed from the trap of gazing at her own reflection in the pond, a unicorn named Marigold Heavenly Nostrils gives Phoebe one wish, which she decides to use by making the unicorn her best friend.
+Freed from the trap of gazing at her own reflection in the pond, the unicorn, named Marigold Heavenly Nostrils, gives Phoebe one wish, which she decides to use by making the unicorn her best friend.

 Marigold, like all unicorns in the series, is experienced in magic.
 Through various "spellcraft", she is able to perform such feats as divert or redirect rain and send text messages and broadcast a Wi-Fi hotspot through her horn.
 However, her most frequently-used spell is "The Shield of Boringness", which causes humans to view her as nothing out of the ordinary and allows her to interact with them on a daily basis.

 Phoebe deals with childhood challenges both mundane and magical with Marigold, her friend Max, pen friend Sue, and even her arch frenemy Dakota in a quick-witted romp through a little girl's world.